mbits-libs/args/README.md

    - `ENUM_TRAITS_NAME(enum-value)` or
    - `ENUM_TRAITS_NAME_EX(enum-value, "string-to-use")`

-    which provide the string-to-enum mapping; one-argument version uses `enum-name` as scope for `enum-value`, while two-argument version is much lower level and the value is left unscoped.
+    which provide the string-to-enum mapping; one-argument version uses `enum-name` as scope for `enum-value`, while two-argument version is much lower level and the value is left not scoped.
 3. `ENUM_TRAITS_END(enum-name)` \
     finishes all the work started by `ENUM_TRAITS_BEGIN(enum-name)`.